Samoth69/LibPrisonerNetwork/README.md

 # Net Prisoner Network Lib

+This lib is part of a school project.

 This lib allow network communication between client and server. it has been designed for the [Prisoner's dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma). it allows clients and server to send event when an action happened, for example when a client click the betray button, the server is notified that client has click the button.

 This lib has 3 files (.c/.h):